firstwiki/original_archive/index.php/Innovation_FIRST/index.html.md

 ## History

-Before 2009, IFI used to provide the main parts of the [control system](/index.php/Control_system "Control system" ) for the robot.
+Before 2009, IFI used to provide the main parts of the [control system](Control_system "Control system" ) for the robot.
 Since then it has been replaced by [National Instruments](/index.php?title=National_Instruments&action=edit "National Instruments" ).